A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Method

 \section{Method}

-We assume that we have two types of training data: a dialogue corpus labeled with conditions containing (dialogue history, condition, target response) samples, and a text corpus also labeled with conditions consisting of (condition, text) samples.
-Notice that the ``condition'' is any categorical label that indicates a type of target responses or texts.
+We assume that we have two types of training data: a labeled dialogue corpus containing (dialogue history, condition, response) samples, and a labeled text corpus consisting of (condition, text) samples.
+Notice that the ``condition'' is any categorical label that indicates a type of responses or texts.
 Our goal is to generate a response $y$ that exhibits the desired characteristics of the type of responses given a dialogue history $x$ and a condition $c$:

-We construct our model based on pre-trained BERT.
-The following sections explain how labeled dialogue data and text data are used in fine-tuning BERT for our purpose.
+The Transformer in our work uses bi-directional attention on the source side to encode the dialogue history, and left-to-right attention on the target side to generate the response.
+Such a transformer can be initialized from BERT\cite{devlin2018bert}, Roberta\cite{liu2019roberta}, UniLM \cite{dong2019unified}, or the models pre-trained on large-scale unlabeled dialogue data e.g. PLATO \cite{bao2019plato} and Blender \cite{roller2020recipes}.
+In this work, we focus on efficiently leveraging labeled data, i.e. dialogue and text.
+Figure \ref{Fig:input} (Left) shows the overview of our approach.